saveitforparts/Travler-Pro-Rotor/README.md

 Note there are several versions of the Trav'ler dish and this code has only been tested with the SK2DISH.

+*IMPORTANT NOTE ON PHYSICAL ELEVATION LIMIT*
+The Trav'ler Pro SK2DISH appears to have a hardware elevation limit of 75 degrees, even after overriding the "safe" limits in the nvs firmware menu.
+This makes it less suitable for tracking low-Earth-orbit satellites.
+It may be possible to modify the mount or the dish hardware, but I would recommend looking for an older model like the LG-2112 that can elevate fully to 90 degrees.

 This code is experimental and will probably void the warranty on any antenna you try it with.
 Use at your own risk!

 **Applications:**

 This antenna works as a general-purpose az/el rotor, and could have skew added to the code if desired.
-I have been using my Trav'ler dish as an S-band LEO weather satellite tracker.
+I have used Trav'ler antennas as S-band and L-Band LEO weather satellite trackers.
 It can also be used to point at GEO satellites, which is closer to the original intended use.

 The code could be adapted for other purposes like sky surveys, Wifi or other RF surveys, etc. See my other Github projects for some example sky surveys / radio telescope implementations using similar antennas.